last updated 6-sep-19

 Entity: an object that is involved in the enterprise and that be distinguished from other objects. (not shown in the ER diagram--is an instance)

-Entity Type: set of similar objects or a category of entities; they are well defined (akin to an OO class).
+Entity Type or Set: set of similar objects or a category of entities; they are well defined (akin to an OO class).

-Attribute: describes one aspect of an entity type; usually [and best when] single valued and indivisible (atomic)
+Attribute: describes one aspect of an entity type; usually [and best as] a single value and indivisible (atomic)

 An entity type is named and is described by set of attributes